Houma Indians: Evangeline League: 1947 to 1952

 Today, Houma Indians baseball artifacts are on display within the Ellender Memorial Library on the campus of Nicholls State University.

 The ballpark

 The Houma Buccaneers and Houma Indians reportedly played minor league home games at American Legion Park in 1940 and from 1946 to 1952.
 The ballpark had a capacity of 3,000 in 1940, 3,800 in 1950 and expanded to 4,500 in 1952.
 American Legion Park had a wooden grandstand and was destroyed by fire in 1956.
-American Legion Park was located at Lafayette & Crescent Boulevard, Houma, Louisiana.
+American Legion Park was located at Lafayette & Crescent Boulevard in Houma, Louisiana.